 Dean's Story

 Dean joined Watsi on December 31st, 2013.
-Seven years ago, Dean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dean's most recent donation traveled 8,300 miles to support Tay, a 6-year-old girl from Burma, to fund atrial septal defect closure.
+Eight years ago, Dean joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dean's most recent donation traveled 8,200 miles to support Ernesto, a 67-year-old widower from Philippines, to fund corrective surgery.

 Impact